Refinitiv/Real-Time-SDK/CSharp/Eta/Applications/Examples/WatchlistConsumer/readme.txt

 cannot be found, they are requested from the provider.

-Both the shared version of libcurl and the openssl libraries are needed to run this example for connecting and consuming data from Refinitiv Real-Time - Optimized.
+Both the shared version of libcurl and the openssl libraries are needed to run this example for connecting and consuming data from Real-Time - Optimized.

 -------------------
 Command line usage: